Painful intelligence: What AI can tell us about human suffering: Epilogue

 \subsection{Does intelligence necessarily lead to suffering?}

 It could thus be argued that suffering is the price to pay for intelligence: without some kind of error monitoring, learning is not possible.
-It is common sense that errors due to past decisions have to be detected to learn to make wiser decisions in the future.
+It is common sense that errors due to past decisions have to be detected in order to learn to make wiser decisions in the future.
 Error signals might not be needed if the agent were programmed to be sufficiently intelligent to begin with, so that it would not need any kind of learning, but current AI research suggests that intelligence without learning is very difficult to achieve.

-Yet, one might ask if the price is too high, whether intelligence is worth the suffering.\footnote{This question was already considered at the end of Chapter~\ref{freedom.ch} from a slightly different angle.} Would you prefer to be a bit dumber if that reduced your suffering?
+Yet, one might ask if the price is too high, whether intelligence is worth the suffering.\footnote{This question was already considered in Chapter~\ref{attitude.ch} from a slightly different angle.} Would you prefer to be a bit dumber if that reduced your suffering?
 Suppose a drug were developed which abolishes any error-signalling in humans; perhaps that is possible by interfering with the dopamine metabolism.
 Suppose that as a logical side effect, it prevents you from learning new reward associations.
 Would it be worth taking?
 Actually, we don't even need to consider such an extreme case where all error signals are removed.
 How about just taking a small dose of that drug, so that error-signalling is reduced to some extent?
 You would suffer less but perhaps learn new things a bit more slowly.
 What would be the right balance between maximizing performance and reducing suffering?

-I argued earlier that many desires are actually not good for us, and should be seen as evolutionary obsessions.
-Some desires are insatiable, so trying to learn to satiate them is a fool's errand.
-And, perhaps most importantly, a large proportion of desires are just impossible to satisfy due to the uncontrollability of the world.
+I have argued that many desires are actually not good for us, and should be seen as evolutionary obsessions.
+Some desires are insatiable, so trying to learn to satisfy them is a fool's errand.
+Perhaps most importantly, the uncontrollability of the world makes a large proportion of desires completely impossible to satisfy.
 Clearly, frustration in those cases should be avoided altogether; they present no real trade-off between suffering and intelligence.
 If you really want to be frustrated, better do it in cases where the desires actually serve a useful purpose, and you learn to act more efficiently in a meaningful context.
+We have to also bear in mind that the right balance, or the adequacy of any interventions, ultimately depends on the individual and their personal values and preferences.

 On the other hand, even if we admit that a certain amount of suffering is necessary as a trade-off to achieve intelligence, is it really necessary that such error-signalling should be \textit{consciously} experienced as suffering?
 Even the most rudimentary AI computes errors while hardly being conscious.
 We would not say that a thermostat, arguably the simplest possible system with some intelligence, is suffering or feels pain when it realizes the temperature of the room is not what it is supposed to be.
 This leads to another thought experiment: How about a drug that does not reduce error-signalling, but prevents it from reaching our conscious perceptions---would you not take it?
 In fact, this need not be just a thought experiment.
 Moving to the level of meta-awareness, as described in Chapter~\ref{training.ch}, seems to reduce the felt impact of all suffering, a bit like such a drug.